geosolutions-it/MapStore2/docs/user-guide/widgets.md

 * Format the text through the [Text Editor Toolbar](text-editor-toolbar.md#text-editor-toolbar)

 !!! note
-    From the *Text Editor Toolbar* the user can also add the follows:
+    From the *Text Editor Toolbar* the user can also add the following:

     * An **URL Image** or **Upload an Image** through the <img src="../img/button/image_button.jpg" class="ms-docbutton"/> button